 COTC and Ohio State Newark Look to Increase Donations to Operation Feed

-During the month of March, Central Ohio Technical College (COTC) and The Ohio State University at Newark will be working together to increase donations made by students, staff, faculty and friends of the campus to Operation Feed.
+February 24 through March 6, Central Ohio Technical College (COTC) and The Ohio State University at Newark will be working together to increase donations made by students, staff, faculty and friends of the campus to Operation Feed.

 Central Ohio Technical College and The Ohio State University at Newark have forged an outstanding array of educational opportunities for the central Ohio region and beyond.
 This partnership is viewed as a model for higher education in the state of Ohio.
 At Central Ohio Technical College, students gain hands-on, applicable experience to begin working in the field, or to transfer those credits toward a bachelor's degree program.
-The Ohio State University at Newark offers an academic environment that’s challenging but supportive with world renowned professors and access to Ohio State’s more than 200 majors.
+The Ohio State University at Newark offers an academic environment that’s challenging but supportive with world-renowned professors and access to Ohio State’s more than 200 majors.